 Key management included the Company's directors, executive officers, and senior management.
 These transactions occurred in the normal course of operations and are measured at their exchange amounts, which is the amount of consideration established and agreed to by the parties.

-The remuneration of directors and other members of key management personnel, which are included in the amounts disclosed below are summarized for the three months ended March 31, 2024 and 2023 as follows:
+The remuneration of directors and other members of key management personnel, which are included in the amounts disclosed above are summarized for the three months and the nine months ended September 30, 2024 and 2023 as follows: